Eleanor Butler: Biography

 Butler, who was of Irish origin, was an indentured servant to Charles Calvert, 3rd Baron Baltimore.
 At around 16 years of age she announced her intention to marry a man referred to only as "Negro Charles".
 A 1664 Maryland law outlined the legal status of a free woman who voluntarily married an enslaved man: she would serve the master of her husband until his death, and any offspring of their union would be born into slavery.
 Despite this, Butler was determined to be wed.
-The thought of a white woman becoming enslaved apparently distressed Lord Baltimore, and he warned against the union for that reason.
+The thought of a white woman becoming enslaved distressed Lord Baltimore, and he warned against the union for that reason.

-Lord Baltimore petitioned Maryland's provincial assembly to change the 1664 law, and in 1681 key provisions of the law were in fact repealed.
-The new law additionally outlawed marriages between female servants and enslaved men, and provided for huge punitive fines to be levied on the enslaver ("master") of any enslaved person thus wed.
+Lord Baltimore petitioned Maryland's provincial assembly to change the 1664 law, and in 1681, key provisions were repealed.
+The new law additionally outlawed marriages between female servants and enslaved men and provided for huge punitive fines to be levied on the enslaver ("master") of any enslaved person thus wed.